cn23070/cn23070.github.io/_posts/2025-05-01-M8-Research Methods and Professional Practice April 2025 B.md

 - Apply academic investigation principles to a computing research topic.
 - Critically evaluate existing literature, research design, methodology, and data analysis.
 - Create and critically assess a research proposal for the chosen topic.

+## Module 8: Collaborative Discussion 1

+*“To realize a defendable environment, you must adopt a proactive approach to security—one that starts with assessment to understand your exposure. ”(McNab, C., 2017)*

 ## Module 8: Artefacts